-Welcome to the return of one of my most popular series post.
+How to Say Goodbye to Second Lead Syndrome Novel?
+Welcome to the return of one of my most popular “Heroine Chooses the Second Guy” recommendation series, a series to help you say goodbye to other second-lead syndrome novels.
 Who doesn’t love a good twist to the love interest?
-This one of my favorite tropes of all time because when you have read as many romance books as I have, things get stale easily and you crave anything that throws you into an unexpected loop.
-I also find that it’s hard to find recommendations for a more specific and non-conventional tropes such as this one, so I always do my part and share those that I do find and enjoy.
+This is one of my favourite tropes of all time because when you have read as many romance books as I have, things get stale easily and you crave anything that throws you into an unexpected loop.

 A King So Cold (Royals #1) by Ella Fields

-Arguably the darkest book on this entire list, so it’s perfect for the dark romance fans.
+Arguably the darkest book on this entire list, so it’s perfect for dark romance fans.
 It’s also one of the few books that genuinely caught me off guard with the true love interest.
 If what I said sounds like something you may be interested in, I recommend giving it a shot!
 It’s free on Kindle Unlimited (KU) too.

-Fantasy of Frost (The Tainted Accords #1) by Kelly St. Clare
+The Fantasy of Frost (The Tainted Accords #1) by Kelly St. Clare

 This one is more fantasy adventure, the plot focusing more on exploring the great high fantasy settings.
 The real love interest doesn’t even physically appear until later in the first book, although I feel like the first love interest isn’t as developed as I would’ve liked and was cut off too soon for my taste.
 Other than that this series still fits the trope perfectly and overall it’s an amazing series I recommend!
 Also on KU.